 WHERE: Los Cabos, Mexico

-The unveiling of Rosewood’s Oasis Pool made quite a splash during the recent grand opening on December 18.
-As the first lazy river in Baja California Sur—with picturesque views of the Sea of Cortez—the 5,000-square-foot infinity pool features a swim-up bar, gourmet Taqueria, luxury cabañas, and pool butlers available at the push of a button.
+Boasting picturesque views of the Sea of Cortez, Rosewood’s Oasis Pool was the first lazy river in Baja California Sur, and the 5,000-square-foot infinity pool continues to impress with features including a swim-up bar, gourmet Taqueria, luxury cabañas, and on-demand pool butlers.
 As you enter the grotto waterfall, a cascading curtain opens and out comes a waiter with your margarita in hand.
 If music is your muse, Las Ventanas delivers with underwater speakers and a resident DJ spinning club favorites.
-De-prune those fingers with a game of mini golf or stay cool in the Pool Cinema complete with floating couches, popcorn, and ice cream.
-These alfresco movie nights showcase everything from classics to blockbuster hits on a projection screen.
-Timed with the Oasis opening, the Five-Diamond resort launched LVP La Taqueria, specializing in gourmet tacos served poolside.
+De-prune those fingers with a game of mini golf or wind down with a private screening for 2-4 guests at the beach cinema, complete with cinema butlers, gourmet snacks and fine wines.

 Hyatt Regency Hill Country Resort and Spa